MissionBio/mosaic-jupyter/README.md

 ### About

-This repository maintains a set of vignettes showcasing the capabilities of the Mission Bio analysis package, [Mosaic](https://github.com/MissionBio/mosaic)
+This repository maintains a set of vignettes showcasing the capabilities of the Mission Bio analysis package, [Mosaic.](https://github.com/MissionBio/mosaic) It also includes the code to an interactive app built using [Streamlit.](https://www.streamlit.io/)

 ### List of vignettes
 - [Basic usage of Mosaic](https://missionbio.github.io/mosaic-vignettes/basics/basics.html)